How to use arbitrary measuring devices to perform almost perfect measurements: Imperfect measurements

+We now turn to the case that our available physical devices perform an imperfect version of a (complete) von Neumann measurement.
+This case is similar to one that occurs in many physically important applications.

-Finally, it is also interesting to question why is it that protocols become non-trivial, requiring us to move beyond simple classical cloning.
+Interestingly, this example also sheds light on the question of why is it that protocols become non-trivial, requiring us to move beyond simple classical cloning.
 A natural conjecture would be that this derives from the fact that the trine measurement contains three non-orthogonal rank-one elements, which do not commute with each other.
 Maybe it is this non-commutativity which leads to the interesting structure to the problem we identified above.
 In what follows, we will show that this is not the case, and that this is not the origin of the non-trivial aspects of our measurement implementation problem.

 Consider a simple class of measurements with POVM elements